DiRAC-Training/FM004-Test-document-review/_episodes/03-documenting-code.md

 Whilst it's certainly arguable that writing documentation isn't as exciting as writing code, it doesn't have to be expensive and brings many benefits.
 In addition to enabling general reproducibility by others, documentation...

-- Helps bring new staff researchers and developers up to speed quickly with using the software
+- Helps bring new staff researchers and developers up to speed quickly with using the software.
-- Functions as a great aid to research collaborations involving software, where those from other teams need to use it
+- Functions as a great aid to research collaborations involving software, where those from other teams need to use it.
-- When well written, can act as a basis for detailing algorithms and other mechanisms in research papers, such that the software's functionality can be *replicated* and re-implemented elsewhere
+- When well written, can act as a basis for detailing algorithms and other mechanisms in research papers, such that the software's functionality can be *replicated* and re-implemented elsewhere.
 - Provides a descriptive link back to the science that underlies it.
-As a reference, it makes it far easier to know how to update the software as the scientific theory changes (and potentially vice versa)
+As a reference, it makes it far easier to know how to update the software as the scientific theory changes (and potentially vice versa).
-- Importantly, it can enable others to understand the software sufficiently to *modify and reuse* it to do different things
+- Importantly, it can enable others to understand the software sufficiently to *modify and reuse* it to do different things.

 In the next section we'll see that writing a sensible minimum set of documentation in a single document doesn't have to be expensive, and can greatly aid reproducibility.